wp-plugins/sp-client-document-manager/readme.txt

 * Fixed problem with wp multisite links in the admin email
 * Fixed a problem with notes not being added to admin email
 * Added custom forms to email if a premium user.

+= 1.4.7 =
+* Add capabilities so you can use "User role editor" to assign different roles with the new capabilities.
+* List of new capabilities:
+* sp_cdm = You need this role to view the plugin, this is a very minimal role.
+You can view files, edit and delete.
+* sp_cdm_settings = edit settings as well as enable any premium plugin features (in the future we will break premium features into their own roles, just getting started here)
+* sp_cdm_vendors = Show vendors tab
+* sp_cdm_projects = Show projects tab
+* sp_cdm_uploader = Use the uploader (add files)
+* Also added an update to the premium version to see who uploaded a version.